 - Are you compositing multiple HDR photos?
 Merging big panorama pictures?

 - Do you need a ton of space?
-Do you tend to save everything, or do you clean up a lot?
+Do you tend to save everything, or do you tend to clean up a lot?

 - Are you leaving enough in your budget for a robust back-up system?
 Multiple drives?
 Multiple locations?
 Paid off-line storage?